Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Introduction

+We demonstrate the utility of the IS scheme in the evaluation of probabilities of (a) large losses in a portfolio credit risk setting, and (b) large delays in contextual routing.
+The proposed sampler for portfolio credit risk also serves as an entirely novel addition that extends the scope of applicability of the line of research pursued in \cite{GHS2000, GLi2005, BJZ2006, GKS2008, Liu2015} to credit risk models which employ diverse copula or algorithmic approaches such as neural networks. { Following \cite{glynn1996importance} and \cite{HongReview}, a follow-up to this work \citep{deo2021efficient} demonstrates how the IS scheme proposed in this paper for estimation of distribution tails can be employed to gain efficient variance reduction in Value-at-Risk and conditional Value-at-Risk estimation.
+Its use in further optimization tasks, such as minimizing conditional Value-at-Risk, is explored in Section \ref{sec:opt}.}

-The rest of the paper is organized as follows.
-Upon introducing the problem in Section \ref{sec:Desc}, we provide an overview of related importance sampling literature in Section \ref{sec:literature} and present the proposed IS scheme in Section \ref{sec:IS-prop}.
-The tail modeling framework introduced in Section \ref{sec:Mod-Framework} is used to derive the large deviations asymptotics for distribution tails in Section \ref{sec:LD-Tails}.
-Section \ref{sec:IS-VR} serves to bring out the notion of self-similarity of optimal IS distributions and presents the main result verifying the asymptotic optimal variance reduction properties of the proposed IS scheme.
-An application to the portfolio credit risk setting is presented in Section \ref{sec:CR}.
-Results which help understand the variance reduction properties of the IS scheme in heavy-tailed settings are presented in Section \ref{sec:extensions} and the results of numerical experiments are furnished in Section \ref{sec:num-exp}.
-Key ideas behind the proofs of main results are presented in Section \ref{sec:proofs-main}.
-Technical proofs and additional useful examples are presented in the accompanying supplementary material.
+The rest of the paper is organized as follows. {Following a description of the problem, our novel IS procedure is introduced in Section \ref{sec:Desc-IS}}.
+The tail modeling framework introduced in Section \ref{sec:Mod-Framework} is used to establish the large deviations asymptotics and {the self-similarity property of optimal IS distributions in Section \ref{sec:LD-Tails}.
+Section \ref{sec:IS-VR} identifies transformations capable of inducing efficient IS distributions} and presents the main results verifying the asymptotic optimal variance reduction properties.
+An application to the portfolio credit risk setting and results of numerical experiments are presented in Sections \ref{sec:CR} and \ref{sec:num-exp}.
+Proofs and additional useful examples are given in the accompanying supplementary material.